How I Saved My Mother’s Life

 Don’t Make a Rash Decision

 It all started about three years ago when my mother noticed a rash on her legs and her feet were swollen and painful, so she went to see a doctor.
-Of course, the doc gave her the typical advice, “Don’t walk… keep your feet up… use ice… blah, blah, blah,” and prescribed a cortisone cream to deal with the swelling.
+Of course, the doc gave her the typical advice—“Don’t walk… keep your feet up… use ice… blah, blah, blah”—and prescribed cortisone cream for the swelling.

-The condition did not go away, so she was sent to a dermatologist who took a skin sample and determined that my mother had vasculitis (later diagnosed as “leukocytoclastic vasculitis”) which required a visit to a rheumatologist – two, in fact – the first one thought it was a tick, the second one placed her on prednisone and a cancer drug.
+But the condition didn’t go away.
+She was referred to a dermatologist, who took a skin sample and diagnosed vasculitis—later confirmed as leukocytoclastic vasculitis.
+That meant a visit to a rheumatologist.
+Actually, two.
+The first thought it was a tick bite.
+The second put her on prednisone and a cancer drug.

-She was then sent to see an oncologist at the Princess Margaret Hospital where she was given a number of tests and was prescribed two drugs – one to deal with her enlarged spleen and another to deal with potential kidney issues from the first drug.
+Eventually, my mother was referred to an oncologist at Princess Margaret Hospital.
+After extensive testing, she was prescribed two medications—one to address an enlarged spleen and another to counter potential kidney issues from the first drug.

-On August 16, 2017, the oncologist told my mother that she had a form of blood cancer known as primary myelofibrosis.
-He said the survival rate is between 1½ to 5 years.
+On August 16, 2017, the oncologist told her she had a form of blood cancer known as primary myelofibrosis.
+The survival rate, he said, ranged from 1½ to 5 years.
 A possible cure would be a bone marrow stem cell transplant, but it’s only 25% successful.

-Still, 25% is better than nothing, so I was contacted along with my sister and my aunt (my mother’s younger sister) to see if we were suitable donors for the transplant.
-Both my sister and I tested compatible, but the team doctor decided that I was a better match.
+Still, 25% is better than nothing, so I was contacted along with my sister and aunt (my mother’s younger sister) to see if we were suitable donors for the transplant.
+My sister and I tested compatible, but the team doctor decided I was a better match.

 I may have been a better match, but I didn’t like the odds.
 I felt there was a better way to conquer this beast and I had a secret weapon up my sleeve to do just that…